tylerlong/NeoEditor/README.md

     1. maybe caused by debug mode
 50. fork ACE and write code there
     1. ensure_newline_at_eof
-51. bug: after closing a tab, the current tab marked as changed
-52. bug: close the last tab, crash the program
-53. the above two bugs are caused by send js signal to the wrong webView. so how do I get the instance of the correct webView ?
 54. prompt to save before exit if changed
 55.